yeeyung1013/IP-assignment/README.md

 # Important
-- To view the website successfully, please do not RENAME the folder name, leave it by default, "villian".
+- To view the website successfully, please do not RENAME the folder name, leave it by default, "villain".

 # Steps to unzip and view the website through XAMPP
 1. Unzip the amit2043.zip